Selling House for Job Relocation: Key Steps By Eagle

 Determining Your Home’s Value

-First things first—you need to know what you’re working with.
+First things first.
+You need to know what you’re working with.
 Try HomeLight’s Home Value Estimator for a rough idea, but take it with a grain of salt.
-These online tools can be off by tens of thousands.
+The accuracy of these online tools falls short by multiple tens of thousands of dollars.
 Check what your neighbor’s similar ranch sold for last month.
-This baseline helps you figure out if you’ll actually pocket anything after paying off the mortgage and those pesky closing costs.
+Review three to four properties which sold within the previous 90 days.
+Your baseline will show if you will generate any money after settling your mortgage debt and all closing expenses.
+In my experience, sellers often overestimate their home’s value by 10-15% when they’re in a rush.

 Understanding Your Relocation Package

 Some companies are generous, others… not so much.
 Pull out that relocation offer and read the fine print.
 Does it cover your moving truck?
 Agent fees?
 Will they buy your house if it doesn’t sell in 60 days?
-I’ve heard of packages ranging from a measly $5,000 stipend to full buyouts at appraised value.
-Knowing what you’ve got helps avoid that awkward moment when you realize you’re covering more than expected.
+The payment amount of packages I have encountered starts at $5,000 but reaches up to full market value of the property.
+The client got complete coverage of their closing costs together with six months of temporary housing.
+One person managed to get exactly enough money to rent a U-Haul.
+You need to understand your current resources because it stops you from facing an unexpected situation when you discover you are paying more than planned.

 Negotiating with Relocation Companies